kammitama5/kammitama5.github.io/_posts/2023-01-03-Tuesday-January-3rd.md

   - Every transversal matroid is a gammoid (this proof is done using bipartition and a directed graph.
 See 3.2.10).
   - The class of gammoids is closed under minors and under duality.
   - The Scum Theorem!
 (Higgs in Crapo and Rota 1970).
 Let N be a minor of a matroid M. Then there is a subset Z of E(M) - E(N) such that M/Z and N have the same rank, and N is a restriction of M/Z. Moreover, if N has no loops, then Z can be chosen to be a flat of M. Oxley says that “this theorem is very useful for it enables us to view the formation of a minor N as a two-stage process: a contraction to get the rank right followed by a deletion to remove the remaining elements not in N….”.
   - This is also pretty neat!
-Every minor of a matroid M can be written in the form M/I\I*, where I and I* are independent and codependent, respectively, in M. (Lemma 3.3.2)
+Every minor of a matroid M can be written in the form M/I\I', where I and I' are independent and codependent, respectively, in M. (Lemma 3.3.2)
   - The last section talks about the properties of flats.
 A rank-1 flat is a point and a rank-2 flat is a line (see the paper by Geelen and Nelson).
 This will be probably be discussed more in later chapters of Oxley.

 ## Spikes (dissertation by W. Zu.
 See readings section for link)